Introduction to Acceptance and Commitment Therapy

 ACT vs CBT and DBT?

+As part of a third-wave movement, ACT has gathered some criticism over the years from traditional CBT therapy proponents.
+There is some controversy among academic research concerning the misinterpretation of the empirical evidence while comparing the mechanisms and effectiveness of CBT and ACT.
 An interesting criticism towards ACT concerns the spiritual aspect of Eastern philosophies underlying the treatment.
 Some patients may perceive meditative and mindfulness-based techniques of ACT as religious practices which clash with their own religious beliefs.
 On the other side of the spectrum, some Buddhists claim that Acceptance and Commitment Therapy does not represent “true Buddhism”.
 ACT – NHS Cognitive Behavioural Therapy, as the most commonly used treatment, is accessible through the NHS psychological therapies service.
 Acceptance and Commitment Therapy, as an extension of CBT, is also reimbursed by the NHS.